robinjmurphy/opensearch-workshop/exercises/3-text-analysis.md

 This is designed to provide more relevant results and optimise performance at query time.

-Text analysis is highly configurable and OpenSearch provides many different kinds of ["analyzers"](https://opensearch.org/docs/latest/analyzers/supported-analyzers/index/) that can be customised to a suite a particular dataset.
+Text analysis is highly configurable and OpenSearch provides different kinds of ["analyzers"](https://opensearch.org/docs/latest/analyzers/supported-analyzers/index/) that can be customised to a suite a particular dataset.

 The "standard" analyzer will parse a string and break it up into separate words (or "tokens" in OpenSearch speak), remove most punctuation and convert tokens (words) to lowercase.
-This same process happens at query time when you provide a search term or phrase.
-OpenSearch can then compare the query tokens with the indexed tokens to calculate how relevant a document is.
+This same process happens at query time when you provide a search term or phrase, which allows OpenSearch to then compare the tokens in the query with the tokens in the index to find relevant documents.
 This process is described in more detail in the OpenSearch Docs ([Text Analysis](https://opensearch.org/docs/latest/analyzers/)).

-You can see how OpenSearch will analyse a given block of text using the analysis API:
+You can see how OpenSearch will process any given block of text using the analysis API:

 ```
 POST _analyze